CLOSE SEARCH

 When negotiating a construction contract, it is crucial to incorporate provisions that minimise the impact of a contractor’s insolvency.
 Key considerations include:

-Obligations to notify financial position - the contract should require the contractor to notify the employer if their financial position deteriorates or if insolvency is anticipated.
+Obligations to notify financial position - require the contractor to notify the employer if their financial position deteriorates or if insolvency is anticipated.

-Suspension of payments - the contract should contain express wording confirming that no further payments are due to the contractor until the works are completed where insolvency may be possible.
-Although some standard contracts include such provisions, bespoke agreements should ensure this protection is in place.
+Suspension of payments - clauses stating that no further payments are due to the contractor until the works are completed where insolvency is a possibility.

 Escrow Accounts and Project Bank Accounts - placing funds in escrow or using a project bank account can help safeguard payments and ensure funds are appropriately allocated in the event of insolvency.